 - Online registration for all races may be completed at masters.adminskiracing.com .
 Racers should update their account with current credit card and email information at the beginning of each season.
 New racers will need to create an AdminSkiRacing account prior to registration.
 New and out of division racers should change to or select the “Mid Atlantic” Race series at the top of the home page.
 There is no extra cost to use AdminSkiRacing—it is fast and simple.

-- The cut-off for race entry is noon two days before the first race of the event (usually held over a weekend).
-Start lists will be generated the night before the race, then posted at racer check in and on AdminSkiRacing.
+- The cut-off for race entry is can be up to two days before the first race of the event (usually held over a weekend, but sometimes there are training days included in the event).
+Start lists will be generated the night before the first day of the event, then posted at racer check in and on our race day communications application.
 All racers should check in and review the start list for errors (and notify check in personnel, if necessary) by 8:15 am on race day.

-- Day-of race registrations will NOT be accepted--you must register at least 24 hours prior to be on the race's start list to compete.
-If there is an emergency contact us to see if there is a chance we can still get you on the start list.
+- Day-of race registrations will NOT be accepted--you must register prior the published registration cut off date to be on the race's start list to compete.
+If there is an emergency, contact us to see if there is a chance we can still get you on the start list.
 Remember if it is a USSS sanctioned event, you'll need to have your license set up before you can be added.
 If you are allowed by the race organizer to submit a late entry after the deadline has been reached, please be aware that a late fee of $15 will be charged.
 Late submissions will be permitted only under extenuating circumstances.

 - Please be sure that you have your US Ski & Snowboard license prior to the race.
 There are instructions in the upper part of this document.

-- If the race is cancelled (e.g., due to weather), your credit card will not be charged.
-If you cancel your registration prior to the cutoff deadline (i.e., noon two days before the first race of the event), your credit card will not be charged.
-If you do not cancel prior to the cut-off time, you will not be charged for the registration, but there will be a $15 DNS fee.
+- If the race is cancelled prior to arriving at the mountain (e.g., due to weather), your credit card will not be charged.
+If you cancel your registration prior to the cutoff deadline (i.e., typically two days before the first race or training day of the event), your credit card will not be charged.
+If you do not cancel prior to the registration cut-off time, you will not be charged for the full race, but there will be a $15 DNS fee.

 - Competitors entered in a race can be viewed on masters.adminskirace.com prior to the race date.